heig-vd-dai-course/heig-vd-dai-course/01.04-java-intellij-idea-and-maven/01-course-material/README.md

 > [!WARNING]
 >
-> It seems that IntelliJ IDEA does not support using the Maven wrapper on their
+> It seems that IntelliJ IDEA does not allow to select _"Use Maven wrapper"_
-> latest version (2025.xx) at the project configuration level.
-Thus, the
+> from the list as shown below on their latest version (2025.xx) at the project
-> configuration pictured below will not work correctly.
+> configuration level.
+Thus, the configuration pictured below will not work
+> correctly.
 >
 > If you encounter issues, these solutions are possible:
 >